WELL MB05 AWM APS2 Airsoft Sniper Rifle

 WELL MB05 Spring Airsoft Sniper Rifle OD Manual

 WELL MB05 AWM APS2 is a bolt action, single fire sniper rifle.
-The top rail on the gun allows for mounting of the 3-9x40 scope included with the package.
-The front rail allows for installation of the included bipod.
+The top rail on the gun allows for mounting of a 3-9x40 scope (not included).
+The front rail allows for installation of a bipod (not included).
 This rifle is one of the fastest shooting spring rifles you can get on the market.
 A unique feature of this gun is the pistol grip design which allows for additional comfort.
 It is very similar to the MB04, but it allows for adjustable length of pull on the stock, and an adjustable cheek rest for optimal cheek weld.

 Well MB05 Spring Airsoft Sniper Rifle Review - Click for more reviews

 The past few years have been an airsoft sniper's dream, in many ways, with several different models of budget rifles being released.
 Of course, they have all been variations on the same rifle, for the most part, so it's nice to see that looks externally very unique released.
 I have obtained this new spring rifle, courtesy of Airsplat, for your review reading pleasure (and sorry for the long wait).

 The WELL G-22, designated as MB04 and MB05, comes in a number of different styles, with an adjustable stock model (MB05) or a fixed stock version (MB04), and in both gas and spring (although I haven't seen a gas adjustable stock version).
 I picked up one of the spring versions, which tend to be more reliable, especially in the cold weather conditions I sometimes play in.